- Testing Biopsy and Cytology Specimens for Cancer

 The uncertainty you feel while waiting for biopsy and cytology test results can cause a lot of stress and anxiety.
 Not knowing when the results will be ready and not understanding why testing sometimes takes longer than expected can cause extra concern.

-Routine biopsy and cytology results may be ready as soon as 1or 2 days after the sample is received in the laboratory.
-But there are many reasons some cases take much longer to complete.
+Routine biopsy and cytology results may be ready as soon as 1or 2 days after the sample gets to the lab.
+But there are many reasons some take much longer to complete.

 Often, there are technical reasons for delays in reporting results.
-For instance, certain tissues take longer to process than others.
+For instance, certain types of body tissues take longer to process than others.
 Bone and other hard tissues that contain a lot of calcium need special handling.
-These tissues must be treated with strong acids or other chemicals to remove the minerals so that the tissue becomes soft enough to be thinly sectioned (sliced) on the microtome.
+These tissues must be treated with strong acids or other chemicals to remove the minerals so that the tissue becomes soft enough to be thinly sectioned (sliced).
 This takes extra time.
 Another technical reason for delay is that the formalin solution used for preserving tissues takes longer to penetrate samples with lots of fatty tissue (such as breast biopsies).
-An extra day of fixation (formalin treatment) is sometimes necessary.
+So, an extra day of fixation (formalin treatment) is sometimes necessary.
 Large samples, such as when an entire organ is removed, might also require more than one day for the formalin to soak into the tissue.
-If formalin does not completely penetrate the sample, cells might not be clear under the microscope and testing is more difficult and/or less accurate.
+If formalin does not penetrate the sample completely, cells might not be clear under the microscope and testing is more difficult and/or less accurate.

 Need to look at more tissue